Lock128/minecraft-finder/store_listings/english.md

 5. **Dark Mode** - Beautiful dark theme for comfortable nighttime use

 ## What's New (Update Notes)
-- Enhanced netherite finding algorithm with comprehensive search mode
-- Added structure discovery for villages, strongholds, and rare structures
+🆕 **Major Update: Extended Ore Discovery**
+- Added 3 new essential ore types: Iron ⚪, Redstone 🔴, and Coal ⚫
+- Now supports all 6 major Minecraft ore types with optimal Y-level data
+- Redesigned compact ore selection interface with visual legend
-- Improved biome filtering with more precise coordinate ranges
+- Enhanced results filtering with complete ore type coverage
+- Updated comprehensive mining guide with detailed information for all ores
+- Improved UI layout for better space efficiency on all devices
-- Performance optimizations for faster search results
+- Performance optimizations for faster multi-ore search results
-- Updated UI with better accessibility and responsive design

 ## Developer Response to Reviews Template
 Thank you for your feedback!
 We're constantly working to improve the app.
 If you encounter any issues or have suggestions, please contact us at [support email].
 We appreciate your support of the Minecraft community!